 - Select a plan that fits your needs

 - Key in your payment details

 - Download the client, install, run and connect to get started

-The app will automatically connect you to the best server in any country that you select.
-Also, you can also connect to a specific server if you want.
+The app will automatically connect users to the best server in any country that you select.
+Also, they can also connect to a specific server if they want.
 Thankfully, ProtonVPN has labeled all the servers as to which of them are available to free users, P2P supported, or Tor over VPN enabled.